-Val and var are the two keywords used to define variables in Scala.
-Var keyword is just similar to variable declaration in Java whereas Val is little different.
+Answer: Val and var are the two keywords used to define variables in Scala.
+Var keyword is just similar to the variable declaration in Java whereas Val is a little different.
 Once a variable is declared using Val the reference cannot be changed to point to another reference.
-This functionality of Val keyword in Scala can be related to the functionality of java final keyword.
-To simplify it, Val refers to immutable declaration of a variable whereas var refers to mutable declaration of a variable in Scala.
+This functionality of the Val keyword in Scala can be related to the functionality of java final keyword.
+To simplify it, Val refers to the immutable declaration of a variable whereas var refers to the mutable declaration of a variable in Scala.

 25. What are the considerations you need to have when using Scala streams?

-Streams in Scala are a type of lazy collection, which are created using starting element and then recursively generated using those elements.
+Answer: Streams in Scala are a type of lazy collection, which are created using a starting element and then recursively generated using those elements.
 Streams are like a List, except that, elements are added only when they are accessed, hence “lazy”.
 Since streams are lazy in terms of adding elements, they can be unbounded also, and once the elements are added, they are cached.
-Since Streams can be unbounded, and all the values are computed at the time of access, programmers need to be careful on using methods which are not transformers, as it may result in java.lang.
-(Online Training Institute)
+Since Streams can be unbounded, and all the values are computed at the time of access, programmers need to be careful about using methods that are not transformers, as it may result in java.lang.